Lotan, Israel: Economy

-Income is generated by growing Medjool and Dekel Noir dates, dairy cows for milk and goats for cheese production, member's incomes from work throughout the region and ecotourism including birdwatching and holistic health – in particular watsu – water shiatsu – treatments and courses.
+Income is generated by growing Medjool and Dekel Noir dates, dairy cows for milk and an Eco education branch, member's incomes from work throughout the region and ecotourism including birdwatching and the Green Apprenticeship program.

 The kibbutz's Center for Creative Ecology is an environmental education, research and conservation institution.
-The Center offers academic programs in conjunction with the University of Massachusetts Amherst and certification courses in permaculture, sustainable design and training.
+The Center offers academic programs and certification courses in permaculture, sustainable design and training.
 Facilities include an interactive park for organic and urban agriculture, natural building and solar energy demonstrations as well as the energy-efficient EcoCampus, a neighborhood constructed from earth-plastered straw bales.